Jonaddo/Python_sandbox/finance/README.md

 # portfolio_basic_technical_information
 Exercise to calculate common technical fund informatino such as TE, beta, correlation and volatility.
-For simplicity we assume no cashflows (e.g. dividend payments).
+For simplicity we assume no cashflows (e.g. dividend payments) but in the next update we will see how
+to include cashflows and weight re-balancing in the logic.

 Important reminder:
   1) Simple returns are additive in a portfolio but not log returns